A new manual-winding caliber. A new slim profile. An Urushi dial. The Grand Seiko Elegance Collection sets a new course.

 Caliber 9S63 is a significant addition to the ever growing Grand Seiko family of movements.
 It has been eight years since the last manual-winding mechanical caliber in Grand Seiko and it has been worth the wait.
 Caliber 9S63 offers a small seconds hand at the nine o’clock position and a power reserve indicator at three o’clock.
 Caliber 9S63 has a power reserve of 72 hours and delivers an accuracy rate of +5 to -3 seconds a day.

 The dial showcases a form of Japanese craftsmanship, Urushi lacquer.
-The dial is made from long lasting Urushi that comes from trees grown in and around the town of Joboji that lies under Mt.
+The amber color dial is made from a transparent and long lasting Urushi that comes from trees grown in and around the town of Joboji that lies under Mt.
 Iwate, the mountain that dominates the skyline above the Shizukuishi Watch Studio.
-The black dial uses the lacquer mixed with iron to give it its distinctive deep jet black color.
+Through this amber colored ‘Suki-urushi’ lacquer can be seen the subtle Mt.
+Iwate pattern that reveals the watchmakers’ pride in the natural beauty that surrounds their home.